Linux passwd Command: Syntax, Options, Examples

 Expire Account Password

-When you check the status, the date of the last password change is now 01/01/1970.
+When you check the status, the last password change date is 01/01/1970.
 The next time this user logs in, they must change their password.

 Set Number of Days After the Password Expires and the Account Deactivates

-An account can automatically deactivate after its password has expired and not changed for a certain number of days.
+An account automatically deactivates after its password has expired and is not changed for a certain number of days.
 Use the -i or --inactive option and set the number of days as an integer:

 Set the Minimum Number of Days Between Password Changes